schtangel/fy6x00-labview-control/README.md

 - Launch LabVIEW.
 - Open your VI associated with the generator control program.

-**6. Specifying the Path to the fygen Library**
+**6. Specifying the Path to the Middleware Script**

-- In the VI, find the control or field responsible for the library path.
+- In the VI, find the control or field responsible for specifying the script path.
-- Specify the absolute path to the `fygenlib` directory.
+- Specify the absolute path to the `fygenmidware.py` script.

 **7. Specifying the Python Version**

-- In the VI, find the appropriate control or field for the Python version.
+- In the VI, locate the appropriate control or field for the Python version.
-- Indicate your Python version (e.g., "3.9").
+- Indicate your Python version (e.g., "3.11").

 **8. Setting up Generator Connection Ports**